Introduction to Sage Roots

 @endsection

 Sage provides a solid foundation for building advanced WordPress themes.
-Here are some examples of how you can extend your theme with additional features:
+Here are some ways to extend your theme with additional features.

 AJAX and API Integrations

-Utilize modern JavaScript techniques, such as the Fetch API or Axios, to make AJAX requests and integrate with third-party APIs or your custom WordPress API endpoints.
+Utilize modern JavaScript techniques, such as the Fetch API or Axios, to make AJAX requests and integrate with third-party APIs.

 // resources/scripts/components/api-integration.js